tlringer/proof-demos/README.md

 - [DaisyNFS](https://www.chajed.io/papers/tchajed-thesis.pdf) formally verified
 concurrent file system, extremely performant with strong guarantees

-# Can We Verify Machine Learning Systems This Way
+# Can We Verify Machine Learning Systems This Way?

 Oh, which part of the systems?
 I guess "yes but" is kind of my answer here.